 - By Air: Of course the easiest and quickest option between Calgary and Vancouver is by air.
 WestJet and AirCanada both run frequent routes between Calgary and Vancouver.
 I’m talking like one flight every 1-2 hours frequent.
 You can often find tickets for $100-200.

 Driving from Vancouver to Calgary in the Winter

 You must take extra precautions when driving in the winter in Western Canada.
 This is especially true if you are driving Highway 99 and going over the Duffy Lake Road, or driving Rogers Pass (Revelstoke to Golden).

-These routes are treacherous in the winter, and if you hit the road during a winter storm it will make driving conditions very difficult and scary, even with winter tires.
-We’ve done it a few times now, and whe we get caught in a bad one, we pull over and try to find a hotel for the night.
+These routes are treacherous in the winter, and if you hit the road during a winter storm, it will make driving conditions very difficult and scary, even with winter tires.
+We’ve done it a few times now, and when we get caught in a bad storm, we pull over and try to find a hotel for the night.

 Winter tires or chains are required on most routes in British Columbia from October 1 to April 30th, and a few routes in Alberta as well.

 - If you plan to stop for any sightseeing or hiking in Waterton, Glacier National Park, Kootenay National Park, Banff National Park, or Jasper National Park you will need a Parks Canada Pass.
 Read all about the details on how to get one here.

 - Watch out for wildlife on the roads when driving from Calgary to Vancouver.
 This includes bears, deer, elk, and moose.
 They are present, especially during the summer months.
 If you see wildlife on the road please respect its space.

 - Cell Service is intermittent on much of this drive.
 Notably between Pemberton to Lillooet, Salmon Arm to Revelstoke, Revelstoke to Golden, and Golden to Lake Louise.